Bay Partners

 Series B in 2011

-Lumbrera is a business that specializes in providing innovation and strategic design consultancy services tailored to meet specific business needs.
-The company focuses on digital transformation, offering expertise in the design, development, and implementation of products and ideas.
-By doing so, Lumbrera enables organizations to enhance their operational capabilities and drive growth.
-Through its comprehensive approach, the company aims to deliver customized solutions that align with the evolving demands of the market, ultimately helping clients achieve their business objectives.
+Lumbrera is a company that specializes in innovation and strategic design consultancy services, focusing on creating tailored solutions to meet specific business needs.
+It offers expertise in digital transformation and is involved in the design, development, and implementation of products and ideas.
+By leveraging its consultancy services, Lumbrera aims to enable companies to enhance their operations and drive growth.

 Buddy Media